ppy/osu-wiki/news/2024/2024-03-20-bespoke-music-in-osu.md

 ## osu!
 World Cups

 To start off, this topic has been talked about before, just from a different angle!
 The osu! team organises [World Cups](/wiki/Tournaments#official-world-cups), which since the osu!
 World Cup 2020 started incorporating original music into tiebreaker beatmaps.
-Have a listen to ::mangomizer::{ user=1893718 } and [pishifat](https://osu.ppy.sh/users/3178418)'s discussion about all of that and how this operation expanded in scope over the years.
+Have a listen to ::mangomizer::{ user=1893718 } and ::pishifat::{ user=3178418 }'s discussion about all of that and how this operation expanded in scope over the years.

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/0B6TyWML0zg" frameborder="0" allowfullscreen></iframe>